 Aside from her research interests and publications, Ilaria Scaglia is eager to discuss the following topics:

-• The societal, cultural, and political implications of how history is researched, written, and taught
+- The societal, cultural, and political implications of how history is researched, written, and taught, especially in and through archives

 Since 2016, she has been a regular commentator on these topics as a contributor to Insights, the newsletter of the Coordinating Council for Women in History